ZachBray/simple-binary-encoding-wiki/Home.md

 Welcome to the simple-binary-encoding wiki.
-Here you will find details of how to use the SBE (Simple Binary Encoding) tool for encoding and decoding SBE messages in binary format based on a schema.
+Here you will find details of how to use the SBE (Simple Binary Encoding) tool for encoding and decoding SBE messages in binary format based on schemas.
+Messages are the units of information which get composed via protocols for communication between systems.
+The systems communicating may be the same system which is communicating with itself by persisting a message from the past for future use.

 The SBE tool can be used as a library enabling on-the-fly decoding of messages, or for ultimate performance it can generate compilable stubs to directly encode or decode messages.